DEAN: So…it’s a show?

 131. Lorelai Out of Water 3.12

 Reasoning: So many things are just wrong in this episode.
-Rory and Paris have an embarrassing fight that’s just awkward and bad because at this point in their friendship, there really should be more trust and understanding.
-Lorelai has Luke teach her how to fish so she can impress a boy.
+Rory and Paris have an embarrassing fight that’s really uncalled for at this point in their friendship.
+There really should have been more trust and understanding.
+Meanwhile, Lorelai has Luke teach her how to fish so she can impress a boy.
 Luke then in turn asks out a random lawyer that is so not his type.
 And Mrs. Kim tells Lane that she can’t go to Prom with Dave.

 130. Chicken or Beef?
 4.04